YounessAzimzade/XML-TME-NAC-BC/README.md

-# Explainable machine learning reveals that role of the tumor microenvironment in neoadjuvant chemotherapy outcome depends on breast cancer subtype
+# Explainable machine learning reveals that role of the tumor microenvironment in the outcome neoadjuvant chemotherapy  depends on the breast cancer subtype